TFC-Developers/skillzworld_public/Small of Shame.md

 ### Bad documentation
 The AMX Mod X documentation is very sloppy and is full of grammar and spelling errors and wrong information.
 Many pages are missing or aren't complete.

-- Documentation for [register_clcmd](https://www.amxmodx.org/api/amxmodx/register_clcmd) completely lacks a description of the callback function it should receive.
-For an example of good documentation, see [menu_create](https://www.amxmodx.org/api/newmenus/menu_create).
+- Documentation for [register_clcmd](https://www.amxmodx.org/api/amxmodx/register_clcmd) and [register_concmd](https://www.amxmodx.org/api/amxmodx/register_clcmd) completely lacks a description of the callback function it should receive.
+For an example of good documentation that does not have this problem, see [menu_create](https://www.amxmodx.org/api/newmenus/menu_create).
-	- The callback function to register_clcmd should take a single parameter holding the calling player id, often just called id.
+	- The callback function for [register_clcmd](https://www.amxmodx.org/api/amxmodx/register_clcmd) should take a single parameter holding the calling player id: `public <name>(id)`
+	- The callback function for [register_concmd](https://www.amxmodx.org/api/amxmodx/register_concmd) should take a calling player id, an admin access flag field, and command id: `public <name>(id, level, cid)`

 - The documentation for [get_user_msgid](https://www.amxmodx.org/api/amxmodx/get_user_msgid) neglects to mention where message names can be found.